Strengthening our culture and relationships

 Setting safety and health strategy

 Contractor management is a key component of the EHS Council’s roadmap and our EHS Management System.
 Because contractors perform the majority of Devon’s work in the field, contractor safety is a driving factor in our safety performance.
-In 2023, the council focused on refining our contractor management plan and protocol to provide additional transparency on contractor performance and compliance with our requirements.
-We plan to continue maturing our contractor management protocol in 2024 to identify and work with contractors who have strong safety performance.
+We increased our contractor engagements and contractor audits in 2024 to continue improving our partnerships and safety and operational results.
+The engagements ranged from visits to contractor sites to large events conducted in English and Spanish with contractors that provide like services.

-Council members and Devon safety leaders proactively engage with peer companies in our operating basins to improve company and industry performance in safety, public policy, the environment and other key areas.
-Devon is a member of the AXPC Health and Safety Subcommittee.
-At the AXPC Safety Symposium in 2023, the Devon CEO, vice president of EHS and measurement, and safety team members represented the company in discussions about industry safety.
-Devon continued our longtime sponsorship of the OSHA Oil and Gas Safety and Environmental Conference in 2023.
+EHS Council members and Devon safety leaders proactively engage with peer companies in our operating basins to improve company and industry performance in safety, public policy, the environment and other key areas.
+Devon is a member of the American Exploration and Production Council (AXPC) Health and Safety Subcommittee.
+At the AXPC Safety Symposium in 2023, the Devon CEO, vice president of EHS and safety team members represented the company in discussions about industry safety.
+As a result of the AXPC symposium, Devon continues to participate in the safety share program with other industry operators.
+Devon continued our longtime sponsorship of the OSHA Oil and Gas Safety and Environmental Conference in 2024.
 A Devon health and safety leader was a founder of the conference and one of our EHS supervisors is an active member of the event’s advisory board.
-We’re also a member of the Onshore Safety Alliance (OSA), a voluntary industry coalition committed to reducing SIFs in U.S. onshore oil and natural gas operations.
+We’re a member of the Onshore Safety Alliance (OSA), a voluntary industry coalition committed to reducing SIFs in U.S. onshore oil and natural gas operations

 Building on our positive EHS culture